Share this page with social media websites

 Use the following links to share this page through common social media websites.
 Use screen reader reading keys, as the Tab key may not work for all links.
 To share this page with a social media service not listed here, select the "Share" link to open a frame that lists additional options.
 In the input field,

 Get Involved to Stop Elder Abuse & Neglect

 May is Elder Abuse Prevention Month.
 It’s a good reminder for all Texans to look out for and to help those in our communities who are elderly or have disabilities.
 After all, it’s everyone’s business to stop adult abuse, neglect, and exploitation.

-APS is joining with many community, civic, and professional groups during May to raise awareness and understanding about adult abuse and neglect through conferences, presentations, and other events.
+In May, APS joins with many community, civic, and professional groups to raise awareness and understanding about adult abuse and neglect through conferences, presentations, and other events.

 Spread the Word

-The Texas Department of Family and Protective Services (DFPS) Adult Protective Services (APS) Program created this site for interested individuals and groups in Texas communities.
+The Texas Department of Family and Protective Services (DFPS) Adult Protective Services (APS) Program created this site for anyone interested in getting involved.

 Please feel free to copy the files on this site.
 If you would like to use the information, please credit DFPS by citing: “Provided by the Texas Department of Family and Protective Services, Adult Protective Services.”